 The 44 Magnum Sear

-Start by removing thawed meat from the fridge and let it sit on the countertop and come up to room temperature (about 1 hr).
+Start by removing thawed meat from the fridge and let it remain on the countertop until it reaches room temperature.

 Salt